MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

 - Customer profiles [ingested from the Dynamics 365 app using Common Data Service](connect-power-query.md).
 - Users of the Customer Card Add-in need to be [added as users](permissions.md) in audience insights.
 - [Configured search and filter capabilities](search-filter-index.md).
-- Demographic control: Demographic fields, such as age or gender are available in the unified customer profile.
+- Demographic control: Demographic fields(such as age or gender) are available in the unified customer profile.
 - Enrichment control: Requires active [enrichments](enrichment-hub.md) applied to customer profiles.
 - Intelligence control: Requires data generated using Azure Machine Learning ([Predictions](predictions.md) or [Custom Models](custom-models.md))
 - Measure control: Requires [configured measures](measures.md).